studioj/pyBus/README.md

 ## How to use
 * Install the prerequisites above
-* Ensure music is available at /Music and that mpd is configured to read from there (best test mpc using mpc prior)
+* Ensure music is available at /Music and that `mpd` is configured to read from there.
 * Plug in iBus USB device
 * Run: `./pyBus.py -d <PATH to USB Device>`
 	* E.g. `./pyBus.py -d /dev/ttyUSB0`